 Lichen growth experiments are used to characterise a functional climate change response.

 Research at the community-scale aims to understand how woodland structure affects the species composition and richness of epiphyte communities, but also how assembly rules (e.g. competetion/facilitation) might affect trait-based community succession (Ellis & Coppins 2007; Lewis & Ellis 2010; Ellis & Ellis 2012).
-There is a key link here to climate change and ecosystem function, since the changing composition and diversity of an epiphyte community as a tree ages - in terms of species and their traits - interacts with the climatic setting (Ellis & Coppins 2006).
+A focus on the ecology of traits (Ellis et al. 2021) provides a key link to climate change and ecosystem function, since the changing composition and diversity of an epiphyte community as a tree ages - in terms of species and their traits - interacts with the climatic setting (Ellis & Coppins 2006).
+Work is now exploring how different phenotypic adaptations (Wan & Ellis 2020) affect the lichen niche, community structure and response to climate change.

 - Ellis, C.J. & Coppins, B.J.
 (2006) Contrasting functional traits maintain lichen epiphyte diversity in response to climate and autogenic succession.
 Journal of Biogeography, 33: 1643-1656.